What Is A Plug In Hybrid Car (PHEV)? | Kia UK

 Cheap to run

 Electricity is much cheaper than petrol or diesel, so when running on battery power, your journey may cost less than a third of what it would in a combustion-engine car.
 There are tax incentives, too.
 VED is lower for PHEV drivers, and for company car drivers BIK tax is also reduced.
-There’s even a grant available that puts £350 towards your home charger.
-Vehicle eligibility and grant figure correct as at June 2020.
-UK sales only (excludes Channels Islands and Isle of Man).
-Grant scheme may be withdrawn and eligibility/amounts may change at any time without prior notice.

 In the UK, the vast majority of electric car charging is done at home.
 This is usually the most convenient and cost-effective way to charge.
 Get home, plug in, wake up with a full charge.
 Brilliant!
 To charge from home, it is best to get a home charge point installed.
 A dedicated home EV charger will charge your car much faster than using a three-pin plug – up to three times quicker!
 It’s safer, too.